ChocZeChoc/Recipe/pages/Recipe.md

 				- 135g All purpose flour or 100g All purpose flour + 35g gluten flour
 		- [[Instruction]]
 			- Sift out the flours, salt, and baking soda into a bowl.
-			- Keep stirring the butter in a Medium-High
+			- Keep stirring the butter in a Medium-High heat pan/pot until brown.
+After browning immediately put the browned butter into a
 - [[Sauces/Paste/rub]]
   collapsed:: true
 	- [[Wing-zabb/Larb powder]]